AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 * Vomiting
 * Neurological signs - these may include strange behaviours such as seizures, circling, salivating, muscle twitching and paralysis.
 * Thickening of the paw pads
+Unfortunately, distemper virus often ends in death.

+Unfortunately, there is no treatment for distemper virus.
+If your dog catches it, your vet will only be able to provide supportive care.
+In the unusual event where your dog makes a recovery, they will very likely be left with permanent neurological damage.
+It is extremely important to vaccinate all dogs against this disease and ensure their boosters are always up to date.

 ## Parvovirus